-2. Horizontal Relationships: All stakeholders take on the role of both learner and teacher.
+2. Equal Partnerships: All stakeholders take on the role of both learner and teacher.
 All stakeholders have different and diverse skills and all have an equal part to play in the setting and meeting of objectives.

 3. Support: All stakeholders should work to support one another in an environment that fosters independence and self-empowerment.
 This must be considered in all aspects of work and life in communities.